 encapsulates this.
 A copy of the agreement can be downloaded at the bottom of this page.

-The school also has subscriptions to MyMaths and Times Tables Rockstars to support home learning.
+As you will no doubt be aware, the school also has subscriptions to MyMaths, Numbots and Times Tables Rockstars to support home learning.
 These online resources provide our pupils with an alternative way to develop their mathematical competencies through the engaging range of activities, games and challenges.
-Links to these sites can be found by clicking on the image above.
-If you have not received the username and password, please ask your child’s class teacher.
-Please note that Times Tables Rockstars is only available to pupils in Key Stage 2 only.
+If you have not received the username and password for these resources, please email email@example.com.
+Please note that Numbots is available for pupils in Key Stage 1 and Times Tables Rockstars is only available to pupils in Year 2 and Key Stage 2.